MattPickard/Project_Portfolio/Fine-Tuning_Techniques_for_Digit_Recognition/README.md

 ## Preprocessing

-The data is reshaped to be (28,28,1) for input into the neural network.
-This represents the 28x28 pixel images of 1 channel for grayscale images (RGB would have 3 channels).
+The data is reshaped to be (28, 28, 1) for input into the neural network.
+This represents the 28x28 pixel images of 1 channel for grayscale images (RGB has 3 channels).
 The values are then normalized to be between 0 and 1 by dividing by the maximum pixel value of 255:

 ```python
 # Reshape data to be 28x28x1 and normalize pixel values